PMendes88/Global-Superstore-Sales-Analysis/README.md

 ## 5. Which countries/regions are the top contributors to revenue?

-For this measurement, I listed the top 10 countries regarding the total sales and profit and ordered the list by year in order to assess the consistency of regional markets throughout the timespan of our data.
+For this measurement, I listed the top 10 countries regarding total sales and profit, and ordered the list by profit in order to assess the consistency of regional markets throughout the timespan of our data.

 ```sql
 SELECT